mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ### 4.2 Read (Resolve)

-Trusted Digital Web "DID Object" Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant Trusted Digital Web Runtime Library.
+Trusted Digital Web (TDW) "DID Object" Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant Trusted Digital Web Runtime Library.
 To make sure the result returned by invoking the `GetDIDDocument` function is trustworthy, the client could ask a sufficient number of nodes and compare each node's return value.